Rabi' al-Madkhali: Works

 Rabīʿal-Madkhali had authored over 30 works in the field of Hadith and Islamic sciences, much of which has been compiled into a 15 volume set In 1984, the book which brought him fame in the Saudi religious field, 'Manhaj Al-Anbiyah Fi Da’wah Ila Allah' (The Methodology of the Prophets in Calling to Allah), caused controversy over Al-Madkhali's criticisms of the Muslim Brotherhood and their methods in Muslim missionary work.
-According to Lacroix, Al-Madkhali insisted that priority must be given to correcting Islamic creed amongst the people, whereas the Muslim Brotherhood's initial focus was on political reform.
-Some observers state that Al-Madkhali is most noted for his refutations of Islamic thinker Sayyid Qutb.
-Al-Madkhali received acclamations for his works refuting radical preacher Sayyid Qutb from other Salafi scholars such as Saleh Al-Fawzan, Muqbil bin Hadi al-Wadi'i, Muhammad Nasiruddin al-Albani and Muhammad ibn al Uthaymeen.
+According to Lacroix, Al-Madkhali prioritized correcting Islamic creed and following scholars who hold that abandoning obligations isn't disbelief unless denied-an idea linked to early Murji'ah views, whereas the Muslim Brotherhood's initial focus was on political reform.
+Some observers state that Al-Madkhali is most noted for his works against Islamic thinker Sayyid Qutb.
 Of his four books on Sayyid Qutb, 'Adhwa Islamiyyah ala aqidat Sayyid Qutb wa fikrihi' is considered the most important.
-Apart from his praised works in refutations, his other authorships include:
+His other authorships include: